LISE++

 command following the menu structure

-to the menu previous depth.
+Previous Menu: returns to the previous menu depth.

-Main Menu: goes to the
+Main Menu: goes to the root menu.

-Settings: calls the
+Settings: calls the settings menu.

-Projectile: calls the
+Projectile: calls the projectile menu.

 -